J-PLUS: Systematic impact of metallicity on photometric calibration with the stellar locus: Error budget and the impact of metallicity on photometric calibration

-The stellar locus steps, both ISL and ZSL, are devoted to the homogenization of the J-PLUS photometry in those passbands not anchored to PS1.
-The absolute colour calibration was performed with the white dwarf locus.
-Thanks to the large area observed ($2\,176$ deg$^2$) and the already homogenized photometry, a set of $639$ high-quality white dwarfs were retrieved from the {\it Gaia} absolute magnitude versus colour diagram.
-We performed a joint Bayesian analysis of the eleven $(\mathcal{X}_{\rm ISL+ZSL} - r)_0$ versus $(g-i)_0$ colour-colour diagrams to estimate the offsets $\Delta \mathcal{X}_{\rm WD}$ that translate instrumental magnitudes to calibrated magnitudes on top of the atmosphere.
-We summarise the obtained values in Table~\ref{tab:wd_model} for reference.
-The typical uncertainty in these offsets is at $4$ mmag level, as presented also in Table~\ref{tab:jplus_calib}.
+The stellar locus steps, both ISL and ZSL, were devoted to homogenizing J-PLUS photometry in those passbands not anchored to PS1.
+The absolute color calibration was performed with the white dwarf locus.
+Thanks to the large area observed ($2\,176$ deg$^2$) and the already homogenized photometry, a set of $639$ high-quality white dwarfs were retrieved from the {\it Gaia} absolute magnitude versus color diagram.
+We performed a joint Bayesian analysis of the eleven $(\mathcal{X}_{\rm ISL+ZSL} - r)_0$ versus $(g-i)_0$ color-color diagrams to estimate the offsets $\Delta \mathcal{X}_{\rm WD}$ that translate instrumental magnitudes to calibrated magnitudes on top of the atmosphere.
+We summarize the obtained values in Table~\ref{tab:wd_model} for reference and provide a detailed technical description of the process in Appendix~\ref{app:wdlocus}.
+The typical uncertainty in these offsets is at the $4$ mmag level, as presented also in Table~\ref{tab:jplus_calib}.

-In addition to the offsets, the Bayesian modeling provides the intrinsic dispersion in the WD locus (Table~\ref{tab:wd_model}) and two physical parameters of the WD population, the fraction of DA and the median gravity.
-We find a DA fraction of $f_{\rm DA} = 0.83 \pm 0.01$ and a median $\log g = 7.97 \pm 0.04$.
-Both values are consistent with J-PLUS DR1 results in \citet{clsj19jcal} and the median surface gravity agrees with the literature \citep[e.g.][and references therein]{jimenezesteban18,gentilefusillo19,tremblay19,bergeron19}.
-We refer the reader to \citet{clsj19jcal} for a detailed description of the Bayesian modelling and the assumptions in the white dwarf locus step.
+In addition to the offsets, the Bayesian modeling provides the intrinsic dispersion in the WD locus (Table~\ref{tab:wd_model}) and two physical parameters of the WD population: the fraction of DAs and the median gravity.
+We found a DA fraction of $f_{\rm DA} = 0.83 \pm 0.01$ and a median $\log {\rm g} = 7.97 \pm 0.04$.
+Both values are consistent with J-PLUS DR1 results in \citet{clsj19jcal}, and the median surface gravity agrees with the literature \citep[e.g.,][and references therein]{jimenezesteban18,gentilefusillo19,tremblay19,bergeron19}.
+We refer the reader to \citet{clsj19jcal} and Appendix~\ref{app:wdlocus} for a detailed description of the Bayesian modeling and the assumptions in the white dwarf locus step.

-A relevant change with respect to J-PLUS DR1 is on the inferred offsets in the $g$ and $i$ passbands.
+A relevant change with respect to J-PLUS DR1 is on the $g$ and $i$ passbands' offsets.
 We obtained $\Delta g_{\rm WD} = 1$ mmag and $\Delta i_{\rm WD} = -1$ mmag, while the values in DR1 were $\Delta g_{\rm WD} = -3$ mmag and $\Delta i_{\rm WD} = 4$ mmag, respectively.
-We attribute the better agreement between J-PLUS and PS1 photometric systems to the change in the colour excess and the extinction coefficients, as detailed in the next section.
+We attribute the better agreement between J-PLUS and PS1 photometric systems to the change in the assumed color excess and the extinction coefficients (Sect.~\ref{sec:ext}).